wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 ### Step 2: Commit Changes to GitHub

 Choreo maintains source code in a private GitHub repository.
-When you create a component in Choreo, it creates it in the private-GitHub repository associated with your account.
-Therefore, when you change the API Implementation, you must commit and push your changes.
+When you create a component, Choreo creates it in the private-GitHub repository associated with your account.
+Therefore, you must commit and push your changes if you want to change the API Implementation.

+Follow this procedure to commit and push your changes to GitHub.

-1. Click **Sync with Choreo upstream** on the bottom bar of the editor.
+1. On the bottom bar of the editor, click **Sync with Choreo upstream**.
     ![Sync Choreo With upstream](../assets/img/get-started/sync-with-choreo-upstream.png){.cInlineImage-full}

     Alternatively, you can click source control on the left pane or click **Sync changes with Choreo** in the pop-up displayed at the bottom right corner.